msh0000/fantasy-skijump/README.md

 # Fantasy Ski Jump
 **Note**: This project is currently under development.

 This is a student project that implements a fantasy ski jumping game.
-The game is built using the LAMP stack (Linux, Apache, MySQL, PHP) and leverages Python for scraping ski jumping competition data.
+The game is built using the LAMP stack (Linux, Apache, MySQL, PHP) and use my previous [Python project for scraping ski jumping competition data.](https://github.com/msh0000/skijumping-scraper-analysis)

 The project aims to allow users to create teams, participate in leagues, and earn points based on real-life ski jumping results.
 Users can also use special boosts to gain advantages.